stpettersens/paintcalc/README.md

 Ruby is required to run the `:test` task in the top level buildfile (i.e. `Rakefile`).
 It is not strictly necessary to compile and run the programs or run the unit tests.

-[JRuby](http://jruby.org) and its Rake implementation will work for the default task to compile the programs, but will not work for the `:tests` task.
+[JRuby](http://jruby.org) and its Rake implementation will work for the default task to compile the programs, but will not work for the `:test` task.

 ##### Build